swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

 > Experimental features can be both additive and source-breaking.
 > Upcoming features are necessarily source-breaking.

+Adoption mode should deliver guidance in the shape of regular diagnostics.
-When implemented, adoption mode for upcoming features is expected to anticipate and call out any behavioral differences that will result from enacting the feature, coupling diagnostic messages with counteracting source-compatible changes and helpful alternatives whenever possible.
+For arbitrary upcoming features, adoption mode is expected to anticipate and call out any compatibility issues that result from enacting the feature, coupling diagnostic messages with counteracting compatible changes and helpful alternatives whenever feasible.
+Compatibility issues encompass both source and binary compatibility issues, including behavioral changes.

+Note that adoption mode does not provide any new general guarantees in respect to fix-its.
-Adoption mode cannot guarantee to provide exclusively source-compatible modifications because the impact of a change on dependent source code is generally unpredictable.
+We cannot promise to offer exclusively compatible modifications.
+Besides the impact of a change on dependent source code being generally unpredictable, it can be reasonable to couple compatible fix-its with potentially incompatible, albeit better, alternatives, as in `any P` → `some P`.
-Neither can it promise to always offer fix-its in the first place for the same reason in regards to user intention.
+The same stands for provision of modifications — features might not have a mechanical migration path, and the compiler remains inherently limited in the extent to which it can make assumptions about what is helpful or best for the programmer.

 ### Interface